Eating Disorders: More than about eating and appearance

-A woman with an eating disorder rallies tremendous courage to start recovery work.
-Our culture adds to her need for courage by the constant criticism of eating disorder behavior and intense laser focus on women's bodies to appraise a woman's value or character or appropriate role or intelligence.
+Many cultures around the world add to her need for courage by intense laser focus on women's bodies to appraise a woman's value or character or appropriate role or intelligence.

-If you have an eating disorder you know that your symptoms cover more than your behavior with food.
-But maybe you think your other feelings and behaviors are not related to your eating disorder.
-Or maybe you think that those other feelings are simply a part of your natural character.
-It's possible that you are suffering from trauma.
+If you have an eating disorder you may know that your symptoms cover more than your behavior with food.
+But maybe you think your eating behaviors are your problem and make you different from normal people.
+Your other disturbing feelings and behaviors you may believe are based on your inferior natural character.

 In addition to your eating disorder behaviors please ask yourself these questions.